thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ### Actor system

-The ThingsBoard MQTT Broker utilizes an Actor System as the underlying mechanism for implementing actors responsible for handling MQTT clients.
+TBMQ utilizes an Actor System as the underlying mechanism for implementing actors responsible for handling MQTT clients.
 The adoption of the Actor model enables efficient and concurrent processing of messages received from clients, thereby ensuring high-performance operation.

-The broker employs its own custom implementation of an Actor System, specifically tailored to meet the requirements of ThingsBoard MQTT Broker.
+The broker employs its own custom implementation of an Actor System, specifically tailored to meet the requirements of TBMQ.
 Within this system, two distinct types of actors are present:

 * **Client Actors**: for every connected MQTT client, a corresponding Client actor is created.